SJeong906/CS-189---Introduction-to-Machine-Learning/Week2/ML_Terminology.md

 > 1. How would I evaluate success
 > 2. What loss should I use?

-## Example for 1 and 2
-> We are launching a new fashion trading website where people can upload pictures of clothing they want to trade.
-> - We want to automatically tag the clothing into categories based on what sellers upload.
-> - We have some example clothing pictures with category labels.
->> 1. What do we want to predict? => Type of clothing
->> 2. What data do we have? => Labeled Pairs
->> 3. How would we evaluate success? => Overall Accuracy?

 ## 3. Data
 > 1. What data do I have
 > 2. Data representation